Board & Advisors

 In 2010, Dr. Bierbaum received a Distinguished Service Citation from the Ecological Society of America for her "long and distinguished service" to the scientific community and for her ecological work in the public interest.
 She was awarded the Waldo E Smith medal of the American Geophysical Union for ‘extraordinary service to geophysics’ in 2000, and in 1999 she was awarded the Environmental Protection Agency’s “Climate Protection Award.”

-Joseph Cavarretta currently serves as a private consultant in association management.
-Previously, Mr. Caverretta was the Executive Director of the American Academy of Environmental Engineers and Scientists (AAEES) from October 2008 to August 2013.
+Joseph Cavarretta currently serves as the Chief Executive Officer for the Neurology Center of Fairfax.
+Previously, he was an account executive for the Drohan Management Group.
+Prior to that, Mr. Caverretta was the Executive Director of the American Academy of Environmental Engineers and Scientists (AAEES) from October 2008 to August 2013.
 He also served as Secretary of the Environmental Engineering and Science Foundation.
 Prior to directing AAEES, Mr. Caverretta worked for four years as the Executive Director of People Animals Love, Inc. Earlier career experiences include serving as Vice President of Communications and Membership for the Electronic Retailing Association, and working as an editor for the American Society of Association Executives.
 He also worked as a journalist and editor in the Buffalo, NY area, where he received awards for his work.

 Mr. Caverretta earned a BA in journalism and a BS in economics from the State University of New York College at Buffalo.

-• Linda Church-Ciocci, Executive Director, National Hydropower Association
+• Linda Church-Ciocci, EESI Board Vice Chair, Executive Director, National Hydropower Association

 Mr. Cooper received his J.D. from William and Mary School of Law in 2004.
 While in law school, Mr. Cooper served as an editor on the William and Mary Law Review and was named a Benjamin Rush Scholar.
 He also obtained his M.P.P. from the William and Mary Program in Public Policy in 2004 and his B.A. in American Studies from Georgetown University in 2000.